Wildfire | What Is Zone 0?

 Which materials are allowed in a Zone 0?

-At the ground level 0-5 feet from the home, ember resistant materials (gravel, concrete, stone, etc.) and well-irrigated low growing foliage, including natural lawns, are allowed.
+At the ground level 0-5 feet from the home, ember resistant materials (gravel, concrete, stone, etc.) and well-irrigated low growing foliage, including natural lawns, are currently allowed.

 Which materials are not allowed Zone 0?